Get your score and customized report Currently under reconstruction (May 2021)

-The ‘Score’ you receive immediately on completing the survey provides a measure of your organizations practices impacting innovation.
+On completion, a ‘Score’ provides a measure of your organizations practices impacting innovation.
 If your ‘Score’ is above 60, you should be concerned about how your organization manages innovation!
 You can compare your opinion on the ‘Ideal’ situation with other registrants.

 Results are confidential and secure to you.
 Information will be used by us for statistical purposes only.
 You can change the data and receive a revised report by logging back in at any time.
 Just use your e-mail and password..

 Answering the Questions

 Each question has two facets.
-The top row is “Your Ideal” – i.e. how you think things should be according to your ideal – and the bottom row is “Your Reality” – how things actually are in your own organization.
+The top row is “Your Ideal” – i.e. how you think things should be according to “Your ideal” – and the bottom row is “Your Reality” – how things actually are in your own organization.
 Answering both provides and indication of your weighting for each of the 25 Factors.

 In the example below, the respondent has indicated that, ideally, there should be some mechanism for rewarding innovation, but that the reality for this respondent is that there are hardly any.
 Rewards, either monetary or non-monetary are, according to our research, an essential element to building and sustaining entrepreneurship and innovation.
 The size of the difference between your ‘Ideal’ and your ‘Reality’ provides an indication of the severity of the problem in your own organization!